Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     from quantizeml.models import QuantizationParams
     qparams4 = QuantizationParams(input_weight_bits=8, weight_bits=4, activation_bits=4)

-Note that quantizing the first weights to 8-bit helps preserving accuracy.
+Note that quantizing the first layer weights to 8-bit helps preserve accuracy.

 QuantizeML uses a uniform quantization scheme centered on zero.
 During quantization, the floating point values are mapped to a given bitwidth quantization space of the form: